conflatulence/morse-car-controller/README.md

 Code which reacts to senors and user input and sets actuator values accordingly.
 This is intended to run on the car's on-board computer.

 The most important files here are: main.py: this is the entry point to the controller.
 It connects with the simulated sensors and actuators.
 It also provides two servers.
 One is a status server which is a great spew of information about sensor values and other important stuff inside the controller program.
 The other server is for users to send commands to the car to do stuff and change various parameters of the controller.
+These servers are currently hard-coded to 60212 and 60213.

 user
 ----